bobis33/KnockBallArena/README.md

 ```bash
 npm run supabase:start && npm run supabase:db:reset
 ```
-if it doesnt work try with sudo
+if it doesn't work try with sudo

 ```bash
 npm run web:start
 ```

-You have a default user : default@default.fr
+You have a default user : default1@default.fr password: default

+you can view the project at http://localhost:3000, db at http://localhost:54323 aand api at http://localhost:54321

 # Commit Norms